Tony Johnson (broadcaster)

 Johnson is a well-known and respected commentator during New Zealand's coverage of Super Rugby and the national provincial championship during the winter and regional, national and a handful of international sevens competitions throughout the summer.
 He has commentated several All Black test matches – as SKY's main commentator is Grant Nisbett.
 Johnson's first test as a play-by-play commentator was in 2006 between South Africa and the All Blacks.
 He would often host the pre and post-match shows and appeared as the sideline commentator.
 He was a commentator during the 2011 Rugby World Cup and 2015 Rugby World Cup for host broadcaster SKY and ITV respectively.

 He covered equestrian for SKY during the 2012 Olympic Gamescoverage, sevens for the 2020 Tokyo Olympics for the world feed and pole vault for New Zealand viewers during the 2024 Paris Olympics.

 He also hosted a popular weekly Tuesday evening rugby analytical show Re-Union for over a decade before that was replaced by the shortened Sunday highlights show Rugby Nation screened on Prime TV and SKY in 2014.
-Johnson often appears on the weekend sports radio shows and television news programmes voicing his opinion on rugby and fills in on Sky Sport programmes.
+Johnson often appears on the weekend sports radio shows, podcasts and television news programmes voicing his opinion on rugby and fills in on Sky Sport programmes.
 He features on other radio networks as a guest contributor and a well-thought after guest speaker at events.

+During January 2026, he was hosting shows on Sport Nation, operated by TAB NZ, before taking over from Ian Smith in May 2026 from Monday to Wednesday between 9am-12noon.

 Johnson was the co-author of the book Behind the Silver Fern - The Players Speak with Lynn McConnell.

 He revealed in a YouTube video he suffered from prostate cancer in 2019, which he recovered from.

 Johnson currently resides in the Auckland suburb of Northcote with his wife and daughter.
 He was married by former colleague and newsreader John Hawkesby.